aws-amplify/amplify-data/packages/benches/README.md

 ### p99 ("over limit")

+_Note: CRUDL measurements seem to be incorrect when the schema is over the limit - that is, instantation count ceases to increment after `create`._

 | Schema Benchmark    | Instantiations | w/ client types | w/ CRUDL      |
 | ------------------- | -------------- | --------------- | ------------- |
 | p99 (tall, complex) | 467,767        | 8,919,415       | 8,950,158 (?) |